emrgnt-cmplxty/fermi/docs/0.old/videos/live-app-review.md

 title: Application Reviews
 ---

-> **Get insights and explanations directly from Axion Core team members as they talk through the intricacies of dApp development.**
+> **Get insights and explanations directly from Fermi Core team members as they talk through the intricacies of dApp development.**

 ## Ep. # 1 - App Access Keys {#ep--1---app-access-keys}